Ioanardelean/PanicControl/Wiki.md

 ### Authentification and Authorisation
  + login / logout as admin
- + login / ligout as user
+ + login / logout as user
 ### Monitoring tool

  Create a uptime check for a website with name, description and url